andreimoment/tangomanual/info/teachers-and-designers.md

 ---
-title: "Information for Teachers and Curriculum Designers"
+title: "Tango Manual - Information for Teachers and Curriculum Designers"
 ---

 # Information for Teachers and Curriculum Designers